DmitryOlshansky/no-bullshit-elastic/Likbez.md

 ```

 Real facts, real data, real examples and and near-full improvisation in delivery.
-I want to do stuff that you (the audience) want with say ElasticSearch.

-P.S.
-Later I may try a "No bullshit" something else.
-But I want to *known* the stuff I talked about (surprise, surprise, I know).
-So it may happen in some other format as well but later.
+I want to do stuff that you (the audience) want with say ElasticSearch but maybe beyond.
+Later I may try a "No bullshit" style with something else.
+There are two problems, first - I must know that new stuff *very well*.
+Second it *must be useful to at least 7+ more people* among us.

 ### Search is not only full-text